Theater Actor Resume Example

 You want to show your range.
 List special skills-like dialects, stage combat, or musical talents.
 This helps you stand out in a crowded field.

 Don’t forget your training.
-I include acting schools, workshops, and any certifications.
-It shows commitment and helps directors trust your background.
+I include acting schools, workshops, and any certifications, and I always pair my resume with a cover letter to show commitment and help directors trust your background.

 If you love both acting and singing, a musical theater resume is your ticket.
 List your vocal range, dance skills, and special training up top-casting directors look for this first.